Tim Clancy

 If Texas law enforcement officers have probable cause to pull you over for driving while intoxicated (DWI), you will most likely be given a standard Breathalyzer test.
 Texas law says that by driving with a Texas d...
 Read more

-Understanding Standard Field Sobriety Test Can Help in DWI Defense The nationwide crusade against impaired driving of all types continues to intensify in the U.S., and drivers are increasingly at risk of being pulled ...
+Understanding Standard Field Sobriety Testing The nationwide crusade against impaired driving of all types continues to intensify in the U.S., and drivers are increasingly at risk of being pulled over and asked to under...
 Read more

-Study Finds That Texas Has Some of the Strictest DWI Laws in the Country
+Texas Has The Strictest DWI Laws in the Country

 If you’ve ever been pulled over in Texas on suspicion of driving while intoxicated (DWI), you probably know that the officer may request to search your vehicle.
 What you may not know is that any field tests an officer ...
 Read more

-DWI: Fighting Back Against Invalid Field Sobriety Tests in Texas
+How We Fight Against Invalid Field Sobriety Tests in DWI Cases

 Oftentimes, when someone is arrested and charged with a DWI in Texas, they think because they failed a field sobriety test or blood test, that they have no option but to plead guilty.
-One should never plead guilty to a D...
+Wrong, you should never plead g...
 Read more

 Ignition Interlock Law in Texas Offering More Freedom to Former DUI Convicts